Illegal Workplace Sexual Harassment Is Common. Fight Back.

 High-profile workplace sexual harassment cases may encourage victims to seek justice

-If you’ve been a victim of workplace sexual harassment, you’re not alone.
-An increasing number of victims are stepping forward and speaking out.
-Learn about your rights under federal law and steps you can take to fight back.
+If you’ve been a victim of sexual harassment in the workplace, you’re not alone.
+An increasing number of victims are now stepping forward and speaking out.
+Learn about your rights under federal law, and the steps you can take to fight back.

 Victim of Sexual Harassment at Work?

-Recently, we have heard about workplace sexual harassment incidents involving famous politicians, sports figures, and entertainers.
+Recently, reports of workplace sexual harassment involving prominent politicians, sports figures, and entertainers have been making the headlines.
 But these incidents frequently involve ordinary people doing ordinary jobs.
-A 2015 Cosmopolitan magazine survey found that one person in three had been sexually harassed at work and that 71% of the victims did not report the offense.
-Could you have been sexually harassed at work?
+A 2015 survey in Cosmopolitan magazine found that one woman in three had been sexually harassed at work, and that 71% of victims did not report the offense.
+Have been sexually harassed at work?

-Please understand that we will not be discussing sexual assault.
+Note – this article will not be discussing sexual assault.
 If you believe you have been sexually assaulted, you should contact the police.
-Please also understand that workplace harassment is a complicated area of the law.
-If you think you may want to file a complaint, please discuss your case with a qualified workers discrimination attorney.
+Please also be aware that workplace harassment is a complicated area of the law.
+If you think you may have a complaint to file, please discuss your case with a qualified worker’s discrimination attorney.

 What Is Workplace Sexual Harassment?

-Federal law protects workers from harassment that giving of employment benefits on receiving sexual favors, and from harassment that, while not affecting economic benefits, creates a hostile or offensive working environment.
-Both your co-employee and your employer may be liable for damages.
+Federal law protects workers from harassment, such as the giving of employment benefits in return for sexual favors, as well as from harassment that, while not affecting economic benefits, creates a hostile or offensive working environment.
+If you are subject to this kind of harassment, the employer or colleague responsible may be liable for damages.
 As authorized by Title VII of the 1964 Civil Rights Act, the Equal Employment Opportunities Commission (EEOC) created rules enforcing these rights.
-In addition, according to the list compiled by the non-profit Workplace Fairness, many states have laws protecting workers from harassment
+In addition, according to the list compiled by the non-profit organization Workplace Fairness, most states have laws protecting workers from harassment

-Federal law only applies to employers with 15 or more employees.
-Some state laws cover smaller employers.
-California workplace harassment law, for example, applies to all employers.
-The Department of Labor generally describes the two types of workplace sexual harassment.
+In general, federal law only applies to employers with 15 or more employees, though some state laws cover smaller employers (for example, California workplace harassment law applies to all employers).
+The Department of Labor describes the two types of workplace sexual harassment.